axieinfinity/ronin-documentation/docs/validators/bridge-operator/setup.md

 ---
-label: Set up and run a bridge operator node.
+description: Set up and run a bridge operator node
 ---
 # Run a bridge operator node
 ## Requirements